Sea Sprite 23

+The Sea Sprite 23 is a recreational keelboat first built in 1958.
+It was built in two versions, the Daysailor and the Weekender.
+It was also called the Alberg 23 in 1970 when produced by C. E. Ryder.
 The design was built by American Boatbuilding, Wickford Shipyard, C. E. Ryder, the Sailstar Boat Company and the Beetle Boat Company in the United States, but it is now out of production.

 Design

-The Sea Sprite 23 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+Designed by Carl Alberg, the Sea Sprite 23 is built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig; a spooned, raked stem; a raised counter, angled, transom; a keel-mounted rudder controlled by a tiller and a fixed long keel.
 It displaces 3350 lb and carries 1400 lb of ballast.

 The boat has a draft of 3.10 ft with the standard keel.

 The different builders incorporated different features in the design.
 Ryder's boats had an outboard motor well under a lazarette hatch cover, while Sailstar's used an open well.
 Ryder also used encapsulated lead ballast, while earlier builders used external, bolt-on lead ballast.

 The boat is fitted with an inboard diesel engine of 7.5 hp, or a small outboard motor for docking and maneuvering.
 The inboard version's fuel tank holds 8 u.s.gal and the fresh water tank has a capacity of 9.5 u.s.gal.

 The design has a PHRF racing average handicap of 264 and a hull speed of 5.4 kn.